 Most of my research focuses on learning algorithms in Artificial Intelligence and Machine Learning.
-But I also did research about the cognitive processes of learning related to Cognitive Psychology and Cognitive Modeling.
+But I also did research on the cognitive processes of learning related to Cognitive Psychology and Cognitive Modeling.

-Feel free to contact me if you have questions or comments about my research.
+Feel free to contact me if you have questions or comments.

 Artificial Intelligence / Machine Learning